-A limited number of single rooms are available on upper and lower campus.
+A limited number of single rooms are available on upper and core campus.
 There are no single rooms available in the Cutler Apartment Complex.
 Occasionally residents of certain halls have the option of a Super Single, a double room with an occupancy of one, if available.
 Most first-year students share a double room.
 For more information, please contact our office for more information.

 All residence halls are open during Thanksgiving and Spring Breaks.
 There is no additional charge to stay in the buildings during these times.
 Most buildings are closed during Winter Break and Summer Break.
 Residents wishing to stay on campus will be consolidated into as few buildings as possible.
 If you wish to stay on campus during Winter Break or Summer Break, you must apply via your UAOnline account